zhihangfu/MetricImperial/README.md

 To save Metric kids like me who lives in an Imperial world, or Imperial kids who need to work with Metric system.

 * You will need to have Python 3 installed.
 * Run .py file in Mac OS.
-* Change file extension to .pyw on Windows platform.
-This will tell Python on Windows to run without invoking the command prompt.
+Change file extension to .pyw on Windows platform; this will tell Python on Windows to run without invoking the command prompt.
-* .py and .pyw files only differ in file extensions, not in actual codes, changing extensions won't break the app.
 * Unzip, double-click, and enjoy!

 Caveats: